JinCSU/Jin-Zhang.github.io/index.md

 ![Image of My Profile](https://JinCSU.github.io/homepage/photo.jpg)

+**
-**Jin Zhang is a Ph.D candidate in the School of Information Science and Engineering, Central South University.
-His research interests focus on Computer Vision issues with a special emphasis in the area of object re-identification and tracking.Their current project is 'Computer Vision based Froth Flotation Monitoring and Control.**
+Jin Zhang is now a Ph.D student in the School of Information Science and Engineering, Central South University.
+His research interests focus on Computer Vision issues with a special emphasis in the area of object re-identification and tracking.
+He also tries to apply computer vision techniques to the industrial process monitoring and control.

+Object Re-identification: Person Re-ID is an interesting and meaningful topic.
+Imagine one day, we can search any people who ever appeared in the surveillance areas of some video cameras.
+We can detect his movement trace by giving one image.

+Computer Vision based Sensing Technique: It plays an important role in process industry monitoring, for the reason that hardware measuring instruments are unavailable or costly.
+However, hand-crafted image features are designed according to domain knowledge and usually they are adjusted to a specific working condition of the plant.
+Convolutional neural network is an important technique to encode the feature of object appearances.
+And it does not need to pay additional attention like hand-crafted image features to transfer a model trained in one domain to others domains.
+Thus, it brings a huge amount of conveniences to design a soft-sensor for process industry monitoring.
+At the same time, product appearance is a valuable indicator of product quality.
+In computer vision based process control, the product appearance is controlled to stabilize in optimal state.
+The desired optimal product appearance in controller is fixed and not adaptable.
+Generative adversarial networks is a feasible way to calculate an adaptable and optimal expected appearance image for process control.

+My Dream: I hope I can do some meaningful and interesting works in the computer vision aided Intelligent Transportation System.
+**

 ## GENERAL INFORMATION
 **Gender:** Male